 This is how a city wakes up at a cultural crossroads: East meets West, Islam meets Christianity.
-Welcome to Skopje, Macedonia.
+Welcome to Skopje, North Macedonia.

 We’ve left the beautiful, azure Adriatic, its picturesque towns, and cruise-ship tourists behind.
-Refugees on the move and potential border-crossing problems convinced us to fly from Tivat, Montenegro to the Macedonian capital.
+Refugees on the move and potential border-crossing problems convinced us to fly from Tivat, Montenegro to the North Macedonian capital.
 And what we discovered on arrival was nothing but pleasant surprises – the tourist tap was turned off and an eclectic mix of engrossing sights awaited us.